alexandergiles/alexandergiles.github.io/_posts/2020-11-24-Cranberried.md

 ![Figure 1](/assets/img/cranberried.png)

 As we determine the last seat to receive the sauce, we assign a probability to that state (_P<sub>n</sub>_).
-Summing the probabilities for each seat, after each pass, yields the following table:
+Summing the probabilities yields the following table, which examines the likelyhood a given seat will be the last to receive the sauce after a number of passes.

 | Passes | last = 1     | last = 2     | last = 3     | Probability resolved |